BRANDING

 • Value proposition refinement

-• Target audience profiling
+• Target audience and message direction

 Identity Creation

-• Logo design
+• Logo and visual identity design

-Visual identity system with multiple applications
+Complete visual identity system with practical brand applications

 Messaging Framework